davidch2020/SPEOC-pt-1/README.md

 function.
 It aims to give all the Excel sheets the same shape as a DataFrame so we can deal with them in the same way.
 It also broke the rest of the code I had written.

+**I will be away from computer access for the next couple weeks.
+If you have questions, you can text me and I will try to respond.**